electron/website/docs/latest/tutorial/tutorial-2-first-app.md

 ```

 Now that you have a web page, you can load it into an Electron [BrowserWindow][browser-window].
-Replace your `main.js` file with the following code:
+Replace the contents your `main.js` file with the following code.
+We will explain each
+highlighted block separately.

 ```js {1,3-10,12-14} title='main.js' showLineNumbers
 const { app, BrowserWindow } = require('electron');